timirey/x-trader/README.md

 ## About X-Trader

-X-Trader is a robust Laravel application template designed for creating and executing algorithmic trading strategies.
-It enables users to automate their trading decisions based on customizable rules and conditions, streamlining the trading process and enhancing efficiency.
+X-Trader is a Laravel application template for creating and executing algorithmic trading strategies.
+It automates trading decisions based on customizable rules, enhancing efficiency.

 ### Key Features

-In its upcoming release [1.0.0 (not released)](https://github.com/timirey/x-trader-laravel/releases/tag/1.0.0), X-Trader will offer the following features:
+In its upcoming release [1.0.0 (not released)](https://github.com/timirey/x-trader-laravel/releases/tag/1.0.0), X-Trader will offer:

-* **Indicator Template:** Easily create and configure any technical indicators you need for your trading strategies.
+* **Indicator Template**: Create and configure technical indicators.
-* **Strategy Template:** Combine indicators, signals, and other custom settings to develop comprehensive trading strategies.
+* **Strategy Template**: Combine indicators, signals, and custom settings.
-* **Flexible Data Sources:** Configure any data source to suit your needs.
-Out of the box, X-Trader is compatible with the XTB broker, providing seamless data integration.
+* **Flexible Data Sources**: Configure any data source; compatible with the XTB broker out of the box.

+### Future Plans

+Future plans for X-Trader include:

+* **Hosting and Monitoring**: Monitor real-time data and apply strategies automatically.
+* **Notification Channels**: Get alerts via Telegram, SMS, and email for transactions.
+* **Back-Testing**: Evaluate strategies using historical data.
+* **Visual Interface**: User-friendly interface for graphs, purchase points, stop losses, etc.
+* **Providing API**: Comprehensive API for seamless integration with other systems.

-These features make X-Trader a powerful tool for both novice and experienced traders looking to automate and optimize their trading strategies.
+These enhancements will make X-Trader a versatile tool for automating and optimizing trading strategies.